EluciusFTW/SpectreCoff/docs/modules/canvasimage.md

 Same as in _Spectre.Console_, the [ImageSharp](https://github.com/SixLabors/ImageSharp) api can be used to transform the created images.

-Finally, the canvasImage can be mapped to an `OutputPayload` using `toOutputPaylod` and be sent to the console via the `toConsole` function.
+Finally, the canvasImage can be mapped to an `OutputPayload` using `toOutputPayload` and be sent to the console via the `toConsole` function.

 ### Example
 ```fs